Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems

 \subsection{Property Design Principles and Definitions}

 Both models include a set of property categories, each containing multiple specific properties, to establish verifiable guarantees.
-The core categories used in both tables are liveness, safety, ordering, completeness, fairness, and reachability.
+The core categories used in both tables are liveness, safety, completeness, fairness, and reachability.
 These properties ensure the overall system makes progress, avoids undesirable states, achieves its goals, and handles reliable resource allocation.

 \shortsectionBf{Liveness.} Liveness ensures that an Agentic AI system will eventually make progress toward a goal.
 This property guarantees that, despite asynchronous actions, inter-agent dependencies, or potential conflicts, the system avoids global deadlock or infinite starvation.
-This is critical in these systems, where a lack of progress in one agent can propagate and result in a cascading stall of the entire system. \begin{itemize} \item \textbf{Example (Host Agent Model, $\mathtt{HP_{1}}$):} Every user prompt ($Req_{U}$) must eventually receive a final response ($Resp_{H}$) from the host agent.
-This is expressed in temporal logic as $AG(Req_{U} \to AF \ Resp_{H})$. \item \textbf{Example (Task Lifecycle Model, $\mathtt{TL_{1}}$):} A sub-task that is $\texttt{CREATED}$ must eventually terminate in a defined end state ($\texttt{COMPLETED}$, $\texttt{ERROR}$, or $\texttt{CANCELED}$). \end{itemize}
+This is critical here, where a lack of progress in one agent can propagate and result in a cascading stall of the entire system.